TL;DR

 Three mistakes Project Deal exposes

-Marketplace flows are a workflow split: faster agents for discovery and listing; stronger agents for final negotiation and disputes.
-Single-agent magic-trick framing always loses.
+Treating marketplace as a single-agent task.
+Marketplace flows are a workflow split: faster agents for discovery and listing, stronger agents for final negotiation and disputes.
+Single-agent magic-trick framing always loses to staged routing.

-If your eval is 'did the chat feel good', you'll pick Haiku and ship.
-If your eval is 'closed at price within X% of ask', you'll pick Opus for the closing turn.
+Optimizing on satisfaction surveys.
+If your eval is "did the chat feel good?" you pick Haiku and ship.
+If your eval is "closed at price within X% of ask?" you pick Opus for the closing turn.
+The metric you choose chooses the model.

 Sources